-As these reliefs are generous, there are controls which serve to limit high levels of contribution.
-These are complex but, put simply, they may give rise to a tax charge if annual contributions exceed £40,000 or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2019/20, is £1,055,000.
-Generally where a taxpayer has adjusted income in excess of £150,000 the annual contribution possible will be restricted from £40,000 by £1 for every £2 for income in excess of the £150,000.
-The minimum annual allowance available after this restriction is £10,000.
+There are controls which serve to limit the availability of tax relief on high levels of contribution.
+These are complex but, put simply, they may give rise to a tax charge if annual contributions exceed £40,000 or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2020/21, is £1,073,100.
+Generally where a taxpayer has adjusted income in excess of £240,000 the annual contribution possible will be restricted from £40,000 by £1 for every £2 for the excess income.
+The minimum annual allowance available after this restriction is £4.000.